ornl-ssd/cpp-novice/_episodes/15-struct.md

 One of the features of structures is the ability to refer to both their members individually or to the entire structure as a whole.

-Because structures are types, they can also be used as the base type of arrays:
+Because structures are types, they can also be used as the base type of arrays.
+Each element of the array is a different `struct` object that is referred to using the array name and index value.

+For example:

 ~~~
 // array of structures